Woolly Crassula (Crassula tomentosa) Indoor Care, Propagation, Problems & Solutions

 Potting Soil

 The best soil for Crassula tomentosa should be coarse, low in organic matter and one that drains fast to prevent it from getting soggy.
 The soil should be loose enough to allow water to drain out easily.
-Cactus and succulents soils are ideal.
+Most Cactus and succulents mixes are perfect for this plant.

 Repotting

 Before repotting, ensure that the soil is dry.
-Take the Crassula tomentosa out of its pot and brush off soil from the roots.
+Remove the plant from its pot and brush off soil from the roots.
 Snip off any dead or dry roots and treat the wounds with a fungicidal solution.

-Pruning Crassula tomentosa is easy as it involves removal of any dead or diseased leaves to keep it neat, allow enough space for new plants and also minimize pest and disease infestations.
+Pruning Crassula tomentosa entails removal of any dead or diseased leaves to keep it neat, allow enough space for new plants and also minimize pest and disease infestations.

 Snip the leaves at the base with a sterilized knife or clean pair of pruning scissors to prevent diseases transmission from plant to plant.
 Minimize the number of cuts as much as possible to avoid unnecessary injuries to reduce fungal disease infestations.

-Maintain the soil slight moist through out.
-Ensure that there is good air circulation to prevent fungal diseases.
+6. Maintain the soil slightly moist through out and ensure that there is good air circulation to prevent fungal diseases.

-Allow substancial growth of the rosette before transplanting the new Woolly Crassula into individual pot after which routine care can begin.
+8. Allow substancial growth of the rosette before transplanting the new plant into its own pot after which you can begin routine care.

 Crassula tomentosa, Woolly Crassula